The Maine Mental Health Counselors Association

 About Licensed Clinical Professional Counselors - (LCPCs)

-Licensed Clinical Professional Counselor (LCPC) is the license given by the state of Maine to a unique group of mental health professionals.
-We are not Psychiatrists, Psychologists, or Social Workers.
-We are, proudly, Mental Health Counselors.
+A Licensed Clinical Professional Counselor (LCPC) is the license given by the state of Maine to a unique group of mental health professionals.
+We are not psychiatrists, psychologists, or social workers.
+We are mental health counselors.

-This is reflected in our Education and Training requirements.
+This is reflected in our education and training requirements.
 Counselor education is aimed at one thing: To assist the emerging professional to become an outstanding psychotherapist.
-Counselor training time isn’t taken up with medication management (Psychiatry), the conduct of research (Psychology), or advocacy & public policy (Social Work).
-These are very fine things, but they aren’t psychotherapy.
-Counselor preparation remains focused on psychotherapeutic competence.
+Counselor training time isn’t taken up with medication management (psychiatry), the conduct of research (psychology), or advocacy & public policy (social work).
+These are all important pieces of treatment for an individual, but they aren’t psychotherapy.
+Counselor education remains focused on psychotherapeutic competence.

-Like every profession, Mental Health Counseling also has its own standards of practice, code of ethics, journals, national exams, etc. All of these are to support our profession in offering you the highest quality mental health care available.
+Like every profession, mental health counseling also has its own standards of practice, code of ethics, journals, and national exams.
+All of these are developed to support our profession in offering the highest quality mental health care available.